 If you are not able to attend a workshop on a Saturday for religious or medical reasons, you must let co-op staff know well in advance so other arrangements can be made.

-You will go through a “real world” competitive process to secure co-op positions with support from co-op staff.
+With support from co-op staff, you will go through a competitive process to secure co-op positions, similar to a typical job search outside co-op or after graduation.
 This means that you are not guaranteed a position.
-As a co-op student, you will have access to a database of postings, choose which positions to apply for, and submit applications via the Co-op Office.
-Employers review applications, select the candidates they would like to interview, and make any job offers through the Co-op Office.
+As a co-op student, you will have access to our database of job postings, choose which positions to apply for, and submit applications via the Co-op Office.
+Employers then review applications, select the candidates they wish to interview, and make job offers through the Co-op Office.
+You will most likely need to apply for several jobs in order to land a co-op job.

-The numbers and types of jobs posted reflect the Canadian library, archives, and information studies job market at the time.
-As Metro Vancouver is not a big enough market to offer the range of experiences UBC iSchool co-op students want, co-op staff market the program to employers across Canada and around the world to ensure the widest range and largest number of positions the current job market can provide for each work term.
-If you are able to relocate, you will be able to apply to more positions.
+The numbers and types of jobs posted reflect the Canadian library, archives, and information studies job market at any given time.
+As Metro Vancouver is not a big enough market to offer the full range of experiences that UBC iSchool co-op students seek, our co-op staff market the program to employers across Canada to ensure that a wide variety of positions are available for each work term.
+If you are able to relocate, you may have more opportunities.

-Those interested in taking part in co-op are highly encouraged to think about how you will accommodate relocating for a co-op work term, such as finding accommodation in Vancouver that allows for subletting while you are away.
+Students interested in taking part in co-op are encouraged to think about how you will accommodate relocating for a co-op work term, such as finding accommodation in Vancouver that allows for subletting while you are away.

-Some jobs, such as those within the Canadian federal government, are restricted to Canadian citizens for security clearance requirements.
+Some jobs, such as those within the Canadian federal government, are restricted to Canadian citizens for security clearance reasons.
+Some summer positions are also restricted to Canadians or permanent residents between the ages of 16-30 due to youth employment funding programs (for instance Young Canada Works).

 Sometimes you will work in environments with many other professionals in your field (e.g., a public library).
 Other times you will be hired as subject experts and work independently as the only information professional in the workplace (e.g., as records managers for a private business).